heistp/scetrace/README.md

   - per-flow counts for: CE, SCE, ESCE, ECE, CWR, segments, acked bytes
   - SCE percent and ESCE acked bytes percent for feedback verification
   - TCP goodput from pcap timestamps and acked bytes
-  - Retransmitted and late (out-of-order per TSVal) segments
+  - Retransmitted and out-of-order segments (as measured by late TSVal)
   - TCP RTT using both TSVal and TCP seqno methods
   - IPG for all packets and separately only SCE marked packets
   - min, max, mean, stddev, variance and burstiness (index of dispersion) for